 I wish I had more photos of the process, but I didn’t know that I’d be blogging about it in a year!
 But before we get into the transformation, a little backstory.
 I had my eye on this gorgeous Ballard Designs hutch for my kitchen for years.
 Every time the catalog came and I saw yet another room styled with this hutch in the backdrop, my heart skipped a beat.
 I swore I would save and save and save, surprise my husband with my huge wad of cash, and beg him to let me get this heirloom quality hutch.
 I love hutches because they lend an old fashioned sort of air to a kitchen and, I think, give a home a sense of history.
 Something that feels like it was passed down through the generations, and now sits serenely in a modern day kitchen.
 Plus, I love blending high and low pieces into the designs that I work on for clients.
 It’s a collected and gathered look, and I try to get that same style in my own home, on more of a shoestring budget.
 Sometimes I get lucky at Homegoods or on Craigslist, and sometimes a little elbow grease is in order.

-Last summer, I found a hutch for free on Craiglist.
+Last summer, my friend told me to Search All Craigslist since I was looking for a rabbit hutch.
+I found a hutch for free on Craiglist.
 It was a beast of a thing, but had really beautiful bones.
 Here’s the best ‘before’ photos that I have.

 The sanding was the hardest part of the project.
 My hands felt like they were vibrating for ten minutes after I stopped using the sander, and I called for backup!
 You may notice my husband’s talented hands in this photo.
 When I found this little beauty one night on craigslist, I thought about my Ballard Designs hutch and finally admitted to myself that that wasn’t happening any time soon.
 I took out my measuring tape and the rest is history!
 A lot of sanding, a little painting, and some new hardware, and this ‘free’ hutch is now one of my favorite pieces in our home.